Chapter 9 : Wish You Were Here

 “I’m sorry,” she apologized as guilt washed over her.
 “I’m just stressed.”

 Remus gulped, swallowing her response anxiously, and then gave her a small smile.
-She returned his gesture with a smile of her own and they slowly walked in silence as they made their way to the library on the Third Floor.
+She returned his gesture with a smile of her own and they slowly walked in silence as they made their way to the Library.

 However, once they sat down and began discussing their upcoming Defense Against the Dark Arts essay on Unbreakable Vows, the tension between them faded.
 The rigorous conversation opened them both back up and they freely discussed scholastic interpretations as they flipped through the large stacks of books to provide evidence for their respective arguments.
 At one point, Marianne knocked over her inkpot when reaching for an old book, but disregarded the mess as the black liquid pooled on her parchment and spoiled her notes.

 She had to find the one passage that described a Bonder’s specific duties to prove Remus wrong.

 “Ha!
 See this?” she said triumphantly as she thrust the page into his face.
 “According to Weber, the strength of the Unbreakable Vow lies with the Bonder.
 If the Bonder doesn’t fully focus while performing the wandless incantation, he or she weakens the spell.
 So you can cheat the Vow if you bribe the Bonder to purposely muck up the whole thing.”

 Remus raised his brows, unimpressed.
 Marianne tutted and stuck her finger next to the passage that proved her interpretation was right.
 He skimmed over the printed words in front of him, sighed, and threw himself back into his chair in exhaustion.

 “What are you talking about?
 I always win.”

 “Well that’s because I always let you,” he chuckled as he raised his hands in the air and stretched.